Accurate halo mass functions from the simplest excursion set theory: Comparison with simulations

 For each simulation, a range of snapshots are available, separated by factors of about 1.03 in the scale factor $a$ and hence in the growth factor $D$.
 The snapshots span a total factor in $a$ ranging from 6 to 11, depending on the simulation.
-Since these simulations involve scale-free cosmologies, different snapshots sample different portions of the same halo mass distribution, as we discussed in the previous section \citep[see also][]{2020ApJ...903...87D}.
+Since these simulations involve scale-free cosmologies, different snapshots sample different portions of the same halo mass distribution, as we discussed in the previous section.
 The mass scale $M_*$ grows over time, so earlier snapshots sample haloes of larger $M/M_*$ while later snapshots sample haloes of smaller $M/M_*$.
 The simulations involved $1024^3$ particles in a periodic box, and Table~\ref{tab:simulation} lists how the particle mass and the total box mass compare to $M_*$ for the earliest and latest snapshots of each simulation.
-We count haloes in the same bins of width $\Delta\log M=0.33$ as in the previous section.
+We count haloes in the same bins of width $\Delta\ln M=0.33$ as in the previous section.
 Since haloes with too few particles can be influenced by discreteness or other resolution artifacts, we follow \citet{2020ApJ...903...87D} in only considering haloes for which $M_{200}$ is more than 500 times the particle mass.

 Figure~\ref{fig:hmf_demo} shows that with the top-hat window (left-hand panels), the excursion set mass functions with the spherical collapse threshold $\dc=1.686$ (solid blue curve) lie close to the simulation mass functions but are offset in mass.
 However, there is no reason to adopt precisely the spherical collapse threshold, which is associated with the time at which a spherical shell collapses to radius 0 (under simplifying assumptions).
 We expect in general that a particle will cross a halo's $R_{200}$ boundary (the radius of the 200-times-overdense sphere), to contribute to the halo's $M_{200}$, significantly earlier.
+Also, if the true threshold $\dc$ exhibits stochasticity, this can be statistically equivalent to a lower threshold without stochasticity \citep{2010ApJ...717..515M}.
 Thus, it is natural to choose a lower threshold, which would shift the excursion set mass functions to the right (higher masses).